Learn More about Volunteering

 Culinary Instructors teach adults, kids, and teens how to cook healthy, low-cost foods using lesson plans and recipes provided in the Cooking Matters curricula. *Culinary instructors are usually either graduates of or enrolled in a two-year culinary training program, or have at least two years’ experience working as a cook or chef.

 Nutrition Instructors teach adults, kids, and teens how to engage critical thinking to make healthy food choices using the lesson plans provided in the Cooking Matters curricula. *Nutrition instructors are usually either graduates of or enrolled in a dietetics program, or have at least two years’ experience working in nutrition or dietetics.

 Class Assistants help instructors and facilitators with classroom setup, food preparation, food shopping, class activities, and cleanup. *No experience necessary.

-If you have already attended the New Volunteer Orientation and Training, to register for a class series, click here.
+If you have already attended the New Volunteer Orientation and Training, you can register for a class series.